-XIII.
 DEPOSIT AND WITHDRAWAL OF FUNDS

 A. Deposits: Funds will be accepted at all times from those local agencies where the County Treasurer is also the Treasurer for the local agency, or from any agencies that by statute must place their money in the Treasury Pool.
-The County Treasurer, in conjunction with the Auditor, shall set conditions under which funds from local agencies not required to have their funds in the Treasury Pool may deposit voluntarily invested funds.
+The County Treasurer shall set conditions under which funds from local agencies not required to have their funds in the Treasury Pool may deposit voluntarily invested funds.
 Local agencies from outside the County will not be permitted to deposit funds in the Treasury Pool.